-What you must pay when you get Services that are covered for you these services acupuncture or by providers meeting the Original Medicare provider requirements.
+What you must pay when you get Services that are covered for you these services Acupuncture for routine services In-Network: Routine acupuncture Acupuncture is the procedure of inserting and manipulating needles into \$0 copayment various points on the body to relieve pain or for therapeutic purposes which Specialist's Office are medically necessary.
+You are covered for up to 25 visits per calendar year.
 Prior authorization requirements may apply.
 Allergy shots and serum In-Network: \$0 copayment You are covered for allergy shots and serum when medically necessary.
-PCP's Office Specialist's Office Ambulance services In-Network: Emergency Ambulance Covered ambulance services, whether for an emergency or \$250 copayment per trip non-emergency situation, include fixed wing, rotary wing, and ground regardless of the number of trips ambulance services, to the nearest appropriate facility that can provide Ground Ambulance care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's 20% coinsurance regardless of the health or if authorized by the plan.
+PCP's Office Specialist's Office Ambulance services In-Network: Emergency Ambulance Covered ambulance services, whether for an emergency or \$240 copayment per trip non-emergency situation, include fixed wing, rotary wing, and ground regardless of the number of trips ambulance services, to the nearest appropriate facility that can provide - Ground Ambulance care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's 20% coinsurance regardless of the health or if authorized by the plan.
 If the covered ambulance services are number of trips not for an emergency situation, it should be documented that the Air Ambulance member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is Non-Emergency Ambulance medically required. \$0 copayment per trip regardless of the number of trips Prior authorization requirements may apply.
-Ground Ambulance 20% coinsurance regardless of the number of trips - Air Ambulance Annual wellness visit In-Network: There is no coinsurance, If you've had Part B for longer than 12 months, you can get an annual copayment, or deductible for the wellness visit to develop or update a personalized prevention plan based on annual wellness visit. your current health and risk factors.
+Ground Ambulance 20% coinsurance regardless of the number of trips Air Ambulance Annual wellness visit In-Network: There is no coinsurance, If you've had Part B for longer than 12 months, you can get an annual copayment, or deductible for the wellness visit to develop or update a personalized prevention plan based on annual wellness visit your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Bone mass measurement In-Network: There is no coinsurance, For qualified individuals (generally, this means people at risk of losing bone copayment, or deductible for mass or at risk of osteoporosis), the following services are covered every 24 physician's interpretation of the results.
+Bone mass measurement In-Network:

+For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify